Forced to Quit? Your Rights and Options in Ontario

 Apply for Employment Insurance (EI)

 Being forced to quit doesn't automatically disqualify you from receiving employment insurance (EI) benefits.
 If you can demonstrate that you had no reasonable alternative but to leave your job, you may still be eligible.
-Ensure your application accurately reflects your situation and seek advice on how to present your case effectively.
+Ensure your application accurately reflects your situation.